andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 ### Skip-grams

 N-grams are limited by the sequential nature of the n-gram; you are using as context the *n-1* words before the *n*-th word and only those.
 A more flexible approach has been **skip-grams** (Guthrie et al. 2006) which still will use some *n* number of words as context, but it allows you to *skip* over some words.
-For instance, when predicting the word following the sentence "The dog happily ate the " and we choose to have *n=2*, we might choose the words ["dog", "ate"] rather than having to focus solely on the words ["ate", "the"].
+Skipgrams will end up choosing the words that are the most significant of the sentence.
+For instance, when predicting the word following the sentence "The dog happily ate the " and we choose to have *n=2*, we might choose the words ["dog", "ate"] rather than having to focus solely on the words ["ate", "the"] since "dog" and "ate" tell us more useful information.

 ### Forward and Backward probabilities